top of page

 • any foul ball that is touched by a defender before it hits the ground is considered fair and a 'live ball'.

-• "tagging up" - a base runner must touch their base they started on any time a defender catches a fly ball. (sometimes it is best to wait at the base until the ball is caught).
+• "tagging up" - a base runner must touch their base they started on any time a defender catches a fly ball.

-• new tie-breaker rule: "Longest kick showdown"
+tie-breaker rule: "Longest kick showdown"

-• each "duo's" pitcher gets to pitch only one ball to their teammate/batter, the batter must kick that pitch.
+• each "duo's" pitcher gets to pitch only one ball to their teammate/batter, the batter must kick that one pitch.

 BUNT RULES: